What is the Lunchtime Reading Program?

 In Read to a Child’s Lunchtime Reading Program, an adult is partnered one-on-one with an at-risk elementary school student for a rewarding read aloud experience during the child’s lunch break.
 The relationship typically lasts for the entire school year and often extends for multiple years through the end of fourth grade.
 The simple act of reading aloud to a child once a week, over time, can have a profound impact on the child’s future.
 The Lunchtime Reading Program also offers the adult a convenient, joyful, and meaningful way to give back.

 We primarily work with companies that provide volunteers and funding to support our program, however many of our schools are opening volunteering up to individual volunteers.

 Interested in volunteering?
 Keep reading!

 WHERE ARE THE PROGRAMS AND SCHOOLS LOCATED?

-We are located in Greater Boston, Greater Detroit, Greater Hartford, Greater Los Angeles, and Greater Miami.
+We are located in Greater Boston, Metro Detroit, Greater Hartford, Greater Los Angeles, and Greater Miami.
 Find your location’s tab under locations, above, and navigate to the “participating schools” section to see if you are located near one of our schools.

 WHEN DOES THE PROGRAM TAKE PLACE?
 WHAT IS THE TIME COMMITMENT?